If you are an HR professional, here are 5 job application suggestions exclusively intended to screen your candidate.

 4. Be wary of erratic career changes

 While college students are notorious for changing majors, changing careers could be a worrisome practice for a prospective employee.
-Be wary of applicants who have endeavored into many career paths, and have frequently switched directions.
-If you are hiring a candidate who has made several career changes, take time to find out if they are committed and willing to grow with your company, and what their future professional goals are.
+Be wary of applicants who have endeavored into many career paths and have frequently switched directions.
+If you are hiring a candidate who has made several career changes, take time to find out if they are committed and willing to grow with your company and their future professional goals.

 5. Ask for the obvious on the application